Bijoy Krishna Handique: Minister of Development of the North Eastern Region (2009–2011)

 During his tenure as Minister of Development of North Eastern Region, he initiated policy changes regarding connectivity, promotion of youth and industry in the Region.
 Integration of the Region to the Mainstream was his major focus as the Minister of DoNER.

-Post-Cabinet Minister activities
+On 12 July 2011, in a cabinet reshuffle, Handique was dismissed from his ministerial position by Prime Minister Manmohan Singh along with six other minsters, and replaced by Paban Singh Ghatowar.

+Post-ministerial career (2011–2014)

-After tendering his resignation as Cabinet Minister, Handique was appointed chairman of the newly constituted parliamentary Standing Committee for Welfare of Other Backward Classes.
+After leaving his ministerial position, Handique was appointed chairman of the newly constituted parliamentary Standing Committee for Welfare of Other Backward Classes.

 After 2012, he was a member of the Indian National Congress' Central Election Committee.
 The 14-member panel, chaired by Congress president Sonia Gandhi, is entrusted with the task of selecting party candidates for state and national elections.
+On 3 May 2013, he became a member of the Committee on Welfare of Other Backward Classes (OBCs).

+After serving six terms in the Lok Sabha, Handique was defeated in the 2014 elections by the Bharatiya Janata Party (BJP) candidate Kamakhya Prasad Tasa.
+He won 354,000 votes (29.76%), but lost to Tasa by 102,420 votes.

 Personal life

-Handique married Swarup Rani Borgohain in 1965.
+Handique married Swarup Rani Borgohain on 22 January 1965.
 He had three married daughters and two grandchildren.
-In retirement, He was an occasional poet and whole time environmentalist.
-He was deeply interested in wildlife and conservation.
+In retirement, he was an occasional poet and environmentalist, having interests in wildlife and conservation.

 Death and funeral

 On 25 July 2015, Handique was admitted to Jorhat Medical College due to heart-related and respiratory ailments.
 In the afternoon of the same day, he was admitted to the ICU.
 On 26 July 2015, Handique died of a cardiact arrest, aged 80 at around 12:30 PM.

-Many political figures paid tribute to him, including Sonia Gandhi, Rahul Gandhi, Tarun Gogoi, Sarat Barkotoky, Anjan Dutta, Ajanta Neog and many others.
+Many political figures paid tribute to him, including Sonia Gandhi, Rahul Gandhi, Pranab Mukherjee, Tarun Gogoi, Sarat Barkotoky, Anjan Dutta, Ajanta Neog and many others.
 Sonia Gandhi said of Handique "he was a valued member of the previous UPA governments and the void created by his death will be hard to fill."
 The Assam government announced that Handique would be cremated with full state honours.
 Government offices and educational institutions of the district observed a half-holiday.

-On 27 July Handique's body was taken to the Hemalata Handique Memorial Institute School and to the office of the Jorhat District Congress Committee.
+On 27 July, Handique's body was taken to the Hemalata Handique Memorial Institute School and to the office of the Jorhat District Congress Committee.
 He was cremated with full state honours at the Tarajan cremation ground, with his daughter Maitreyee liting the funeral pyre at 6 PM amid a gun salute by Assam police personnel.
 Many political leaders, workers, representatives of various organisations and locals were present.